-^{} NWLM Salary Model for Deacons: An annual 4.5% Increase was applied to the base salary for 0-1 Years of Service; add \$500 for each additional Year of Service.
+^{} NWLM Salary Model for Deacons: A 4.0% Increase was applied to the base salary for 0-1 Years of Service; add \$500 for each additional Year of Service.

-Social Security

-Federal Tax Code requires congregations to pay for the employer's portion of the Social Security for deacons.
+- 911 Social Security - Federal Tax Code requires congregations to pay for the employer's portion of the Social Security for deacons.

-Housing

-Federal Tax Code does not permit a tax-deductible housing allowance for ministers of Word and Service (deacons).
+- 915 Housing - 916 Federal Tax Code does not permit a tax-deductible housing allowance for ministers of Word and 917 Service (deacons).